-Without passing this test, an intermodal shipping container wouldn’t be able to withstand some of the potential hazards that might be thrown at it, such as extreme weather conditions and the weight of other containers being stacked on top of it.
+Without passing this test, an intermodal container wouldn’t be able to withstand some of the potential hazards that might be thrown at it, such as extreme weather conditions and the weight of other units being stacked on top of it.

 The ISO codes consist of four characters and are located on the top right-hand corner of the shipping container.
-The first number tells you the container’s length (‘2’ = 20ft, for example).
-The second number signifies the shipping container’s height and width, and the third and fourth numbers show the type of shipping container that it is.
+The first number tells you the unit’s length (‘2’ = 20ft, for example).
+The second number signifies height and width, and the third and fourth numbers show the type of container that it is.

-The main regulations that are applied to intermodal shipping containers are linked to their size.
+The main regulations that are applied to these units are linked to their size.
 They need to be a regular size so that they can easily and safely be stacked and secured, especially when they are at sea.
 This way, operational costs can be kept low and there is less chance of damage.